0x000NULL/StrideSync/docs/run-tracking-flow-design.md

 # Run Tracking Flow - Technical Design

 ## 1. Overview
-This document outlines the technical design for the run tracking flow in StrideSync, covering the complete user journey from pre-run preparation to saving a completed run.
+This document outlines the technical design for the run tracking flow in Stride Keeper, covering the complete user journey from pre-run preparation to saving a completed run.

 ## 2. Architecture